theengs/app/docs/README.md

-**Theengs app** is a multi platforms, multi devices application and BLE to MQTT gateway that leverages the [Theengs Decoder library](https://github.com/theengs/decoder).
+**Theengs app** is a multi platforms, multi devices **application** and BLE to MQTT **gateway** that leverages the [Theengs Decoder library](https://github.com/theengs/decoder).
-It retrieves data from a wide range of [BLE sensors](prerequisites/devices); LYWSD03MMC, CGD1, CGP1W, H5072, H5075, H5102, TH1, TH2, BBQ, CGH1, CGDK2, CGPR1, RuuviTag, WS02, WS08, TPMS, MiScale, LYWSD02, LYWSDCGQ, MiFlora... and enables to read the advertised data from these sensors.
+It retrieves data from a wide range of [BLE sensors](prerequisites/devices) from Xiaomi, Inkbird, Govee, ClearGrass, Qingping, Ruuvi, Switchbot, Thermopro; LYWSD03MMC, CGD1, CGP1W, CGDN1, CGG1, H5055, H5072, H5075, H5102, TH1, TH2, BBQ, CGH1, CGDK2, CGPR1, RuuviTag, WS02, WS08, TPMS, MiScale, LYWSD02, LYWSDCGQ, MiFlora... and enables to read the advertised real time data from these sensors.

 It also translates this information into a readable JSON format and pushes those to an MQTT broker if you need.
+The Home Assistant MQTT convention is followed so that you can see your add your sensors in a few steps into your favorite controller.

 The app uses the bluetooth component of your Phone/Tablet to read the sensor data.